-This article will share our weekend experience building Docker images with Ray and PyTorch on Google Cloud instances with GPU support.
-Ray is an open-source project that makes it simple to scale any compute-intensive Python workload - from deep learning to production model serving.
+This article will share our experience building Docker images with Ray and PyTorch on Google Cloud instances with GPU support.
+Ray is an open-source project that makes it simple to scale any compute-intensive Python workload from deep learning to production model serving.

 PyTorch is an open-source machine learning framework that accelerates the path from research prototyping to production deployment.

-Google Cloud instances with GPU support
+Google Cloud instances

 If you have never used Google Cloud instances with GPU support in your organization, you will need to increase the quota to start any instances.
 The default quota for GPU instances is 0.
 You can learn more about GPU quota and how to increase it in the Documentation.

 Different regions and zones provide various NVIDIA GPU models, and some of them are not available when you try to start a new instance.
 It took us a couple of retries to choose the right mix of GPU model and region to create a new instance.
-We selected: